dylanaraps/neofetch/README.md

     --ascii value               Where to get the ascii from, Possible values: distro, /path/to/ascii
-    --ascii_colors x x x x x x  Colors to print the ascii art --ascii_distro distro       Which Distro\'s ascii art to print
+    --ascii_colors x x x x x x  Colors to print the ascii art --ascii_distro distro       Which Distro's ascii art to print

     Stdout:
-    --stdout info info          Launch fetch in stdout mode which prints the info in a plain-text format that you can use with lemonbar etc.
+    --stdout info info          Launch neofetch in stdout mode which prints the info in a plain-text format that you can use with lemonbar etc.
     --stdout_separator string   String to use as a separator in stdout mode.